 - Imports Excel files (.xlsx), including embedded pictures

-- Accepts CSV files that Apple’s Contacts app refuses to open
+- Imports CSV files that Apple Contacts refuses to open

-- Automatically remembers custom field mappings for future imports.
+- Maps fields automatically and remembers field mappings for future imports.

-- Can perform automatic group assignment.
+Can perform automatic group assignment.
 Groups that do not already exist will be created.
 In your import file, simply add a column with a

 - Supports line breaks in CSV and tab-delimited text file fields (street addresses, notes, etc.) if the file is properly formatted